 What is term life insurance?

 Life insurance exists primarily to provide a financial cushion for your family, should you die.
-Term life does just that for a fixed period of time.
+Term life insurance does just that for a fixed period of time.
 You pay premiums for five to 30 years.
 (Policies usually come in 5-year increments).
 If you die during that term, your beneficiary gets the death benefit, a tax-free lump sum they can use to pay the bills.
 If you don't, the policy expires.
 Term life is no-frills or "pure" life insurance, so it's generally affordable and easy to understand.

 What is whole life insurance?